luigi055/React-Redux-Boilerplate/README.md

 ### Using Redux in this Boilerplate
 redux is already configured in this boilerplate but everything is placed in the /redux folder

-so in order to use it with react you have to to go App.jsx and import Providr HOC from react-redux package and configure which is available in the boilerplate
+so in order to use it with react you have to to go App.jsx and import Provider HOC from react-redux package and configure module which is available in the boilerplate

 ```
 import {Provider} from 'react-redux';